Rae-Zou/Quiz-App/README.md

 # A mini `Quiz App`

-A useful study test for course NWEN243 - Clouds and Networking.
+A useful study notes for Clouds and Networking.
 Questions are about the basic concepts of networking and cloud computing.

 To checkout, please click: [Quiz App Demo](https://computer-networks.w3spaces.com/quiz.html?bypass-cache=1636151621)